graphql/graphql-spec/rfcs/InputUnion.md

 The premise of this RFC - GraphQL should contain a polymorphic Input type.

+### Input polymorphism matches output polymorphism

+Any data structure that can be modeled with output type polymorphism should be able to be modeled with Input polymorphism.

 ### Doesn't inhibit [schema evolution](https://graphql.github.io/graphql-spec/draft/#sec-Validation.Type-system-evolution)

 Adding a new member type to an Input Union or doing any non-breaking change to existing member types does not result in breaking change.
 For example, adding a new optional field to member type or changing a field from non-nullable to nullable does not break previously valid client operations.